 During your final spring semester, you'll participate in the senior capstone.
 This leading opportunity will provide you with final professional development and preparation for the job market.
 You'll be part of a team that produces a show at Playhouse Square and assumes the roles of marketing directors, operations managers and education directors.
 You'll make real-world decisions and see the results of your efforts.

 Guest artists visit BW for workshops and presentations throughout the year.
-This is a great way for students to learn more about arts management & entrepreneurship from professionals in the field.
+This is a great way for you to learn more about the field, connect with professionals and grow your network of contacts in preparation for future internship and job opportunities.
 Recent guests include:

 Corey Atkins, Artistic Associate for Engagement, Cleveland Play House